openebs-archive/openebs-docs/docs/uglocalpv.md

 Follow the instructions at [Velero documentation](<https://velero.io/docs/v1.0.0/>) to install and configure Velero.

-While installing velero plugin in your cluster,  specify `--use-restic` to enable restic support.
+While installing Velero plugin in your cluster,  specify `--use-restic` to enable restic support.

-Verify if restic pod and velero pod are running after installing velero with restic support using the following command.
+Verify using the following command if restic pod and Velero pod are running after installing velero with restic support.

 ```
 kubectl get pod -n velero